rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 <!-- /TOC -->

-Note : These certs look great on the resume...but it can take multiple years for a working individual to get all of these certs...
+Note : These certs look great on the resume...but it can take multiple years for a working individual to get all of them...
 !["mutli-certs"](/assets/images/certifications/certs-list.drawio.png "mutli-certs")

 ## When certifications can help